About this day

 About Jonah Jones

-In this exciting two-part session, Pascal Anson will explore and demonstrate the creativity and resourcefulness a designer needs when approaching any design situation.
-Students will then be involved in a collective creative activity which will give them the opportunity to consider and apply some of these ideas.
+In this exciting two-part session, Pascal Anson will explore and demonstrate why designers need to draw to explore their ideas.
+Students will then be involved in a collective creative activity to consider and apply what they have learnt.

 About Pascal Anson

-Award-winning designer and artist Pascal Anson is Senior Lecturer at Kingston University and a visiting lecturer at the RCA, from where he graduated with an MA in Design Products.
-He runs his own design consultancy and holds workshops in the UK and abroad.
-His book ‘Ordinary Made Extraordinary’ has recently been re-published and he is currently appearing as an expert mentor on BBC’s The Big Painting Challenge.
+Designer Pascal Anson is Senior Lecturer at Kingston University and a visiting lecturer at the RCA.
+He runs a design consultancy and holds workshops in the UK and abroad.

 A design for living Wayne Hemingway, Designer